jxnblk/geomicons-open/README.md

 #### 1em

-If you're base font size is the browser default 16px, you can add styles that set width and height in ems and use multiples to keep the icons pixel perfect.
+Leaving the default browser font size set at 16px, you can add styles that set width and height in ems and use multiples to keep the icons pixel perfect.

 ```css